Chapter 5: Choosing Your Lens

 - Grand theories (Marxism, psychoanalysis) explain fundamental human behavior but are hard to test.

-- Middle-range theories (PSI, Social Identity, Framing, Uses & Gratifications) balance testability with generalizability.
+- Middle-range theories (PSI, Social Identity, Framing, Uses & Gratifications, Agenda Setting, Cultivation) balance testability with generalizability.

 - Variables are measurable concepts: